Network 10: 2009–2015: Canwest sale, multichannels launch

 On 24 September 2009, Canwest announced that it was selling its 50.1% stake in Ten Network Holdings for $680 million, to pay down its significant debt.
 In late 2009, Canwest filed for creditor bankruptcy protection, due to CA$4 billion mounting debt across radio, television broadcasting and publishing assets in several countries.

 On 20 October 2010, four years after he sold his shares in PBL Media to private equity firm CVC Asia Pacific, James Packer purchased 16 per cent of Ten.

 Network Ten launched a new digital channel, Eleven, on 11 January 2011.
 The channel is aimed at a "distinctly youthful" audience between the ages of 13 and 29.
 Neighbours and The Simpsons were high-profile programs migrating from Ten to the new channel.
 The channel was a joint venture with CBS Studios International, which owned a 33% stake.

-On 8 May 2011, Ten relaunched its sports based channel One, with general entertainment programming aimed at males taking over the schedule.
+On 8 May 2011, Ten relaunched its sports-based channel One, with general entertainment programming aimed at males taking over the schedule.
 It is aimed at a similar audience to 7mate.

 In 2012, Ten unsuccessfully launched many new programs.
 This led to Ten's ratings dropping to fourth place behind ABC TV for over thirty straight nights.
 The poor performance resulted in Chief Programming Officer David Mott's resignation.

+In September 2012, Ten made a partnership with TVSN, which meant the TVSN channel became available on Ten's free-to-air multiplex to metropolitan viewers as a datacast service on LCN 14, on 24 September 2012.

 In late 2012, Ten reported a loss of $12.9m as it battled poor advertising markets and failed to hold larger audience numbers.
 They made positions at the station redundant and said that production may become centralised.

+Ten launched Spree TV, an Australian free-to-air datacasting television channel mainly carrying paid programming and home shopping, on 17 September 2013, on LCN 15, with Brand Developers.

 Analogue broadcasts ceased in the regions on 10 December 2013.

+On 1 August 2014, the network celebrated its 50th anniversary.
+A television special related to the anniversary called 50 Years Young aired on 3 August 2014, after being rescheduled from 8 August by the network.

-On 15 June 2015, Foxtel (co-owned by News Corp) bought 15% shares in Ten Network Holdings, pending the approval from the ACCC.
-Prior to the acquisition, Discovery backed out from bidding partnership with Foxtel.
+On 15 June 2015, Foxtel (co-owned by News Corp) bought 15% shares in Ten Network Holdings, pending approval from the ACCC.
+Prior to the acquisition, Discovery backed out from a bidding partnership with Foxtel.
 In July 2015, Paul Anderson was announced as the new chief executive officer.